 Most commonly ISC BIND (usually version 4 or version 9) is the chosen software supplied by equipment vendors with any new service equipment that utilises a DNS Nameserver.

 Service Providers and IPX Providers should ensure that only the most secure version is used in their live networks, and all security patches are applied.
 Note that no particular version of BIND is recommended, because to do so here would provide potentially out of date information to the reader.

-Use of ISC BIND is fine for services which do not necessarily have a large data-fil (for example: GPRS, MMS) but for services such as ENUM where the data-fil can run into thousands, if not millions of resource records, a commercial DNS Nameserver product should be used.
+Use of ISC BIND is fine for services which do not necessarily have a large data-fil (for example: GPRS, MMS).